Skip to content

 New York City Steam System

 Since March 1882, New York has been largely heated by the New York steam system.
-More than 168 kilometers of steel pipes run beneath the city streets, providing steam to almost 1,500 buildings.
+Over 105 miles (168 km) of steel pipes run beneath the city streets, providing steam to almost 1,500 buildings.
 The steam system heats several buildings, including the Empire State Building, Rockefeller Center, and Grand Central Station.
 In these locations, the hot water coming out of the taps is also heated using the steam system.

 How does the NYC steam system work?